 Anette “Peko” Hosoi

-Associate Dean of Engineering; Neil and Jane Pappalardo Professor, Mechanical Engineering
+Neil and Jane Pappalardo Professor, Mechanical Engineering; Professor, Mathematics

-Anette “Peko” Hosoi is the Associate Dean of the MIT School of Engineering, the Neil and Jane Pappalardo Professor of Mechanical Engineering, and Professor of Mathematics.
+Anette “Peko” Hosoi is the Neil and Jane Pappalardo Professor of Mechanical Engineering, and Professor of Mathematics.
 Her research contributions lie at the junction of nonlinear hydrodynamics, biomechanics, and bio-inspired design.
 A common theme in her work is the fundamental study of shape, kinematic, and rheological optimization of biological systems with applications to the emergent field of soft robotics.
 More recently, she has turned her attention to problems that lie intersection of biomechanics, applied mathematics, and sports.
 She is the co-founder of the MIT Sports Lab which connects the MIT community with pro-teams and industry partners to address data and engineering challenges in the sports domain.

 Peko joined the Department of Mechanical Engineering in 2002 as an assistant professor after receiving an AB in physics from Princeton University and an MA and PhD in physics from the University of Chicago.
 She has received numerous awards including the APS Stanley Corrsin Award, the Bose Award for Excellence in Teaching, and the Jacob P. Den Hartog Distinguished Educator Award.
 She is a Fellow of the American Physical Society, a Radcliffe Institute Fellow, and a MacVicar Faculty Fellow.